 You should attempt your problem sheet questions in advance of attending the tutorial classes.
 The importance of adequate preparation prior to each tutorial cannot be overemphasized, as the effectiveness and usefulness of the tutorial depends to a large extent on this preparation.
 Group learning is encouraged.
-Answers for these questions will be discussed during the tutorial class and the tutor will cover the more complex questions in the tutorial class.
+Solutions for selected questions will be discussed during the tutorial class.
+Tutorial question sheets will be posted weekly but tutorials are biweekly and follow the following schedule.

 Tutorial sessions start in Week 2 and tutorial attendance WILL be kept.